-Jails aren’t just filled with people serving sentences; they are also holding cells for pre-trial arrests.
+Jails aren’t just filled with people serving sentences; they also hold cells for pre-trial arrests.
 If your friend or family member is awaiting trial, you can call a bondsman and post bail as long as they comply with the conditions of release.
-This will vary across based on the state, jail, and crime committed.
+This will vary based on the state, jail, and crime committed.
 Some people may be released for free after their first court appearance.

 Explain The Intricacies of Prison Life

-It will be upsetting for both you and your loved one, but you need to research prison life.
-Discussing with your loved one how to avoid potential fights, remain calm under pressure, and how to understand inmate social cues can help them adjust and stay comfortable.
+It will be upsetting for you and your loved one, but you must research prison life.
+Discuss with your loved one how to avoid potential fights, remain calm under pressure, and understand inmate social cues that can help them adjust and stay comfortable.

 Contact the Jailor Loved One About Medication